Lifelong Learning policies and procedures

 The tutor must confirm that a learner is in a position where a successful result can be reasonably expected.

-Section B – Invigilation of Examinations
+Section B – Invigilation of examinations

 The invigilator should be a responsible member of the management, tutor or admin teams, preferably with previous invigilation experience.